The truth is that you don’t have to deal with any of this alone.

 It’s OK to talk about challenges you’re facing, including sex and confidence in your manhood.
 You deserve support, whether it’s from a

-partner, friends, family, your doctor or a counsellor.
+partner, friends, family, your doctor or a counselor.
 Opening up about your needs, thoughts and concerns — even when uncomfortable — shows real courage.

 In a lot of ways, men are brought up to be macho — you don’t complain, you don’t have things wrong with you.
 But prostate cancer isn’t something you can just spit on, rub dirt on, walk off, you have to deal with it.

-Body changesEverybody wants to feel comfortable in their own skin.
-But hormone therapy can leave you feeling like you don’t even recognise yourself anymore.
+Body changesEvery man wants to feel comfortable in his own skin.
+But hormone therapy can leave you feeling like you don’t even recognize yourself anymore.

 On hormone therapy, you might experience emotions differently than before, like having mood swings and feeling more teary than usual.
 All of this is normal and sometimes just knowing that what you’re experiencing is a side effect of your hormone therapy can help.

 On top of your moods changing, your body will also go through changes: low